-Colla people are an indigenous Aymara speaking tribe.
+Colla people are an indigenous Aymara-speaking tribe.
 They conquered the Titicaca region before being subjugated by the Incas in the 15th century.
 These Colla people have established the Pre-Incan Sillustani ruins.

 The site incorporates several stone funerary towers called Chullpas.
-The cylindrical towers reaching heights up to 12 metres are regarded as relatively more sophisticated than any subsequent Inca formations.
+The cylindrical towers reaching heights up to 12 meters are regarded as relatively more sophisticated than any subsequent Inca formations.
 For instance, the Colla people etched blocks with even rectangular boundaries, while the Inca people constructed their edifices using stones of contrasting shapes.

 On your way to the burial site, you will get to see numerous traditional settlements.
 Here, you can purchase local food, ranging from boiled potato to cheese and even Arcilla (a sort of palatable clay).